This cells setups the environment when executed in Google Colab.

 FTapping/Right | 16 |

-Perform pruning, conversion to OD and bandpass filtering
+Perform motion correction, conversion to optical density and bandpass filtering.

 [12]: